Meeting data requirements: Taxi meters, dispatch systems, and related technology

 How can taxi meters help licensees achieve data compliance?

-Taxi meters have a critical role to play in supporting ongoing data compliance.
-Modern meters with USB, Bluetooth, wireless, and other capabilities can collect, store, and transmit trip data required by the Board.
-Dispatch systems and application software on a smartphone, tablet, or computer can work with taxi meters to provide all the data required by the Board with minimal manual input.
+Modern meters with USB, Bluetooth, wireless, and other capabilities can collect, store, and transmit the trip data required by the Board.
+Dispatch systems and application software on a smartphone, tablet, or computer can work with taxi meters to provide all the data required by the Board.

 What kind of taxi meters support data compliance?

-Taxi licensees across B.C. use different combinations of taxi meters and other technologies to provide comprehensive, accurate data to the Vehicle Safety BC Portal (Trip Database).
+Taxi licensees across B.C. use different combinations of taxi meters and technology to provide data to the Vehicle Safety BC Portal (Trip Database).
 Most smart and soft taxi meters, which are defined in the Board’s Rates Rules Manual, can collect and store trip data.
-Taxi businesses may prefer one type of meter over another based on various factors, many of which are detailed on the Board’s Taxi meters web page.
+Taxi businesses may prefer one type of meter over another based on various factors.
+Different meter types are described on the Board’s Taxi meters web page

-Unfortunately, analogue (mechanical) and some early digital-electronic meters that may meet requirements in the Board’s Rule may not support data compliance or meet data requirements because they were not designed to collect or transmit data.
-Switching to newer smart and soft meters will help to make data compliance easier and more efficient.
-If their current meters are not effectively supporting data compliance, licensees are advised to explore other meter options.
+If your current meters are not effectively supporting data compliance, you are advised to explore other meter options.
 The Board strongly encourages licensees to continuously modernize their vehicles and equipment, including taxi meters, to ensure that they are best positioned to meet regulatory requirements.

 Dispatch Systems